wp-plugins/flyzoo/readme.txt

 All you need to rock your website: Flyzoo chat provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.

-Features include: online/offline messages, color customization, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...
+Features include: online/offline messages, color customization, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more!

 ####Flyzoo Live Chat####